Investing in AI Demand Letters for Your Personal Injury Practice?

 Value: Low

 This topic is of much lesser importance because it does not impact getting better offers for the client.
 Nor does it result in faster offers from an insurer.
-It's primary purpose is in reducing staff time by a few minutes per demand letter.
+It's primary purpose is in reducing staff time on each demand letter.

 - The client's name;